-Alan raises $220 million for its health insurance and healthcare super app – TechCrunch
+Alan raises $220 million for its health insurance and healthcare superapp – TechCrunch

 “We thought it was the right time and we had multiple term sheets.
 Even though valuation is really good we first looked at a partner that has a really long-term vision,” Samuelian-Werve said.

-With today’s funding round, the company can iterate on its core product — health insurance — and everything that makes Alan a super app — a single app that lets you access several services.
+With today’s funding round, the company can iterate on its core product — health insurance — and everything that makes Alan a superapp — a single app that lets you access several services.
 In France, employees are covered by both the national healthcare system and private insurance companies.
 Alan sells its products to other companies so that their employees are automatically covered by Alan contracts.
 It’s a sort of B2B2C play.

 9,400 companies have opted for Alan in France, Belgium and Spain — the company’s home market remains its main market.
 Clients include WeWork, Deliveroo, JustEat, Vitaliance and Big Mamma.
 By 2023, Alan wants to reach 1 million members.